Close Menu

 Wildlife Viewing

 Summer is also a great time for wildlife viewing.
 The abundance of rainfall attracts a variety of animals to the forests and meadows.
 You may encounter rare and endangered species such as the Himalayan black bear, the red panda, and the snow leopard.
-(See Also: Best Wineries to Visit in Napa for First Time Visitors – A Beginner’s Guide)
+(See Also: Norway Fjords Best Time To Visit?)

 Autumn in Bhutan: A Golden Tapestry